Audience menu for:

 The Harford Community College Online Histotechnology Certification program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 River Road, Suite 720, Rosemont, IL, 60018, 773-714-8880.
 This program is an option for students to prepare for the American Society of Clinical Pathologists (ASCP) national certification examination.
 Those who pass the exam are certified as Histology Technicians (HT).
 Certified HTs usually work in human health care, veterinary, industrial or research laboratories.

 Admission to the program is subject to approval by the director.
 Application instructions are included in the admission packet.
-Students must provide the non-refundable application fee, payment for the program, and complete all of the required documents to be considered.
+Students must provide official transcripts, payment for the program and complete all of the required documents included in the admission packet to be considered.
 Once the admission packet has been reviewed, students will receive notification of their status at the email address provided in their packet.
 Incomplete packets will be returned.

 *Students who are Florida residents must also apply for a clinical laboratory trainee license at the Florida Department of Health.
-Prior to applying for your trainee license, first make a copy of your lab's Florida State License and fax it with your full name and contact information to Online Histotechnology: 443-412-2482.
-Once your name has been submitted by Harford Community College to the FDOH, you may then apply for your trainee license.
+Prior to applying for your trainee license, first make a copy of your lab's Florida State License and fax (443-412-2110) or email (firstname.lastname@example.org) it with your full name and contact information.
+Your name will be submitted by Harford Community College to the FDOH by email (you will be copied on this email).
+You may then apply for your trainee license.
 A copy of this license must be included in your admission packet.

 Note: Financial aid through FASFA does not apply to this Continuing Education and Training program.